OmarShawky1/ACU/README-Explanation.md

 2. Interview Preparation: Resources (stored in [Career Resources](#career-resources) in Interview Questions) and personal help for all companies and interview types, ranging from problem-solving training, mock interviews or real interviews, experience exchange, and interview resources.
 3. Jobs Search & Application: Tailored help, tips and techniques in job searching & applying based on your preferences (check them from vacancies in [Career Resources](#career-resources)).
    1. Search & Application Help: A member asks a direct question or can let other experienced members infer the problem and the question themselves (e.g., the member didn't receive any interview chances for a month which might indicate a bad resume)
-   2. OS Internships (One of ACU special communities): Dedicated community for open source paid internships hunting.
+   2. Open Source Programs: Dedicated community for open source paid internships hunting.
 (Explained in [Sub-Communities](#sub-communities))
    3. New Grads (One of ACU special communities): Dedicated community for jobs hunts.
 (Explained in [Sub-Communities])
 4. Discussions: Career topics of interest such as Networking, Job Application, Compensation and Offer Negotiation, Miscellaneous Career topics, Self-finance.
 5. Career advancement: level up in company, learn more, and earn more.